aykae/hw01-fireball/README.md

 # [Project 1: Noise](https://github.com/CIS-566-Fall-2022/hw01-fireball-base)

+## Submission | Aboudi Rai

+DAT.gui ideas
+1. Next Color -> increments index through a list of color palettes (most likely pairs) -> this is preferable to a color picker which wouldn't always result the resemblance of a star
+2. Speed of Animation -> scalar that is multiplied to time to increase speed of animatin
+3.

 ## Objective

 Get comfortable with using WebGL and its shaders to generate an interesting 3D, continuous surface using a multi-octave noise algorithm.